Nagi6055/Nagi6055/README.md

 ## 📖 Studies

-Here are a few things I’ve been studying for certifications:
+Here are a few things I’ve been studying for:

 - 📁 [Certified in Cybersecurity](https://github.com/Nagi6055/CC-Studies)